panzerdp/dmitripavlutin.com/content/posts/168-vue-ref-reactive/index.md

 `Ref<number>` is the type meaning a ref holding a number.
 This is the type returned by `ref(0)`.

-If you want to assign a ref as an argument to a composable, for example, then please make sure to use the `Ref<V>` type (where `V` is value's type) to annotate a ref parameter:
+If you want to assign a ref as an argument to a composable, for example, then please make sure to use the `Ref<V>` type (where `V` is the value's type) to annotate a ref parameter:

 ```ts{4}
 import { ref, type Ref } from 'vue'